simon-smart88/shinyscholar/inst/shiny/modules/template_create.md

 Once all the fields are filled in and validated, the Download! button will appear below the boxes and clicking it will generate a .zip file.
 After extracting that file, navigate into the folder, and run `devtools::install_local()` to install the package and then you can run the app using `<name>::run_<name>`.

-Information on how to develop the app can be found in the [project's README](https://github.com/simon-smart88/shinyscholar/blob/master/README.md)
+Information on how to develop the app can be found in the <a href="https://github.com/simon-smart88/shinyscholar/blob/master/README.md" target="_blank">project's README</a>